 These species-specific programmes protect our native wildlife.

-As part of the Healthy Nature Healthy People movement, DOC and the Mental Health Foundation have partnered to promote the positive effects of nature on your wellbeing.
+As part of the Healthy Nature Healthy People initiative, DOC and the Mental Health Foundation partner to promote the positive effects of nature for your wellbeing